 - use of research methods and of other relevant work

 MA by Research students are strongly recommended to attend relevant sessions of the University of Hertfordshire's Generic Training for Research programme, and will be required to attend postgraduate research methods modules in History.

-Professional Doctorate in Heritage
+Study for a Professional Doctorate in Heritage

 The School of Humanities hosts a unique Professional Doctorate in Heritage.
 Professional Doctorates are different from traditional PhDs.
 Students are typically experienced in their field and want to study a relevant topic at an advanced level alongside their work commitments.
 The DHeritage offers professionals the opportunity for advanced study of key issues in the contemporary heritage sector.

 The heritage sector is a crucial contributor to the UK economy and one that draws great public interest.
 It is dynamic and diverse, involving areas such as:

 - planning and policy